 On the Expanded basis, which includes TRIG UK, the Company's single, direct subsidiary, that the Directors consider to be an extension of the Company's investment activity, total operating income is £30,076k (2013: £15,167k).
-The reconciliation from the IFRS basis to the Expanded basis is shown in Section 2.6 of the Strategic Report on page 36.
+The reconciliation from the IFRS basis to the Expanded basis is shown in Section 2.6 of the Strategic Report.

-7. FUND EXPENSES
+7. Fund expenses